 - having small groups of students recap core lecture materials for the class

-- using clicker technology to poll students and allow for in-class question and answer (see Student Response System Guide)
+- using student polling for in-class question and answer

 - creating active problem-solving opportunities

 More information on tools suggested and supported by our office can be found on the Student Response System Guide.

 - forming small groups of students to lead class discussions and generate discussion questions

 - breaking into small groups to discuss first and then revert to whole class discussion